 Andy is a 1986 graduate of the University of Minnesota Mortuary Science Program.
 A native of western South Dakota, he moved to Minneapolis in 1982 to attend Golden Valley Lutheran College.
 He began his funeral service career in 1984 as a night attendant at a funeral home in Brooklyn Center, MN.
 He has worked as a funeral director in Mountain Lake, Mankato, St. Paul and Princeton, MN.
 In 2001, Andy and his wife Suzanne moved to Northfield with their three children, Leigh, Rachel and Dan.
 They are members of St. John’s Lutheran Church and enjoy time with their families and their dog Knightly.
 Andy is active in many Northfield community organizations and Suzanne is an active member of PEO Chapter FR.

 Preston graduated from high school in Long Prairie, Minnesota, and attended Moorhead State University.
 He continued his education in Dallas, Texas, where he graduated from mortuary school with distinction.
 He served his internship at West Funeral Home in West Fargo, North Dakota.
 He was employed with the Furey Funeral Home in Frazee, Minnesota, and Michaelson Funeral Home in Owatonna.
 He began working at Bierman Funeral Home and Benson & Langehough Funeral Home in January 2016.
-Preston is married to Susan who is employed by the Owatonna Public School District.
+Preston is married to Susan who is employed by Northfield Public Schools.
 The couple have two daughters, Paige and Abby.
 Preston and Susan have three adopted rescue dogs, Willow, Rachel and Scout.
 In his spare time, Preston enjoys golfing, running and working outdoors.
-He also enjoys following high school and college wrestling.
-He is a member of the Elks Club and St. John Lutheran Church in Owatonna.
+He also enjoys following high school and college wrestling, and is a member of the Elks Club.

 Funeral Director – Retired